Cosmetic surgery in Australia

 Cosmetic surgery, also referred to as aesthetic surgery, is a surgical procedure which endeavours to improve the physical aspects of one's appearance to become more aesthetically pleasing.
 The continuously growing field of cosmetic surgery is closely linked with plastic surgery, the difference being, cosmetic surgery is an elective surgery with the sole purpose to enhance the physical features of one's appearance.
 Plastic surgery is performed in order to rectify defects to reinstate normality to function and appearance.
 Cosmetic surgical procedures are generally performed on healthy functioning body parts, with the procedure being optional not medically necessary.
 The inevitable aim of cosmetic surgery is to enhance one's image, encompassing reducing the signs of aging and/or correction of a believed deviation on one's body in turn it is surrounded by controversy.
 Although the implementation of cosmetic surgery within Australian society is growing, the trade has struggled to find its place within the Australian culture.

-Etymology

-The word "cosmetic", originates from the Greek term Kosmetike, meaning the "art of beautifying".